UMM-CSci/edsger/doc/developer/dev-guide.md

   the ClojureScript to JS and is thus in `.gitignore`
 - `src/edsger` - ClojureScript source code
 - `test/edsger` - ClojureScript tests

+### Deploying the project

+To deploy the project on a real server instead of just running Figwheel on your local box, take the following steps.

+- Cleanup non-minimized JS files: `rm -r resources/public/js/compiled`
+- Build minimized JS files: `lein cljsbuild once min`
+- Copy the contents of `resources/public` to the root of your HTTP server

+These are the steps we use to deploy to TravisCI as configured by the `before_deploy` and `deploy` entries in `.travis.yml`.